 Please note that, since flow variables are propagated also through connections that are not flow variable connections, the flow variable propagating the Conda environment you created with the Conda Environment Propagation node will also be available for all downstream nodes.

-Successively open the configuration dialogue of the Python nodes in the workflow that you want to make portable, go to the Executable Selection tab, and select:
+Successively open the configuration dialog of the Python nodes in the workflow that you want to make portable, go to the Executable Selection tab, and select which Conda flow variable you want to use.

 Once you configured the Conda Environment Propagation node and set up the desired workflow, you might want to run this workflow on a target machine, for example a KNIME Server instance.